dominodatalab/domino-code-assist-docs/docs/install.md

 === "Python"

-    If you have followed the [installation instructions](./install.md), you should see a blue <span class="blue-button">Domino Code Assist</span> button in the toolbar of your Jupyter notebook.
+    If you have followed the [installation instructions](./install.md), you should see a blue <span class="blue-button">Domino DCA</span> button in the toolbar of your Jupyter notebook.

     <img class="screenshot" src="../screenshots/lca-toolbar-button.png">

-    Code Assist can be started by clicking the <span class="blue-button">Domino Code Assist</span> button in the toolbar.
+    DCA can be started by clicking the <span class="blue-button">Domino Code Assist</span> button in the toolbar.
 It will insert a code snippet in a new code cell and execute it.

     <img class="screenshot" src="../screenshots/lca-toolbar-button-code.png">